Tommy Victor

-Thomas M. Victor (born 1961/1962) is an American guitarist, singer, songwriter, and producer.
-He is best known as the lead singer and guitarist for heavy metal band Prong, which he founded in New York City in 1986, as well as the guitarist for heavy metal band Danzig intermittently since 1996 and full-time since 2008.
+Thomas Michael Victor (born September 20, 1961/1962) is an American guitarist, singer, songwriter, and producer.
+He is best known as the frontman of heavy metal band Prong, which he founded in New York City in 1986, as well as the guitarist for heavy metal band Danzig intermittently since 1996 and full-time since 2008.
+He is also a former member of Ministry.

 Biography

 In the late 1980s, Victor worked as a sound engineer at the music club CBGB in New York City.
 After the release of Rude Awakening in 1996, Prong disbanded and Victor moved to Los Angeles, but later revived the band to release new Prong records.
 He took a break from Prong during which he worked alongside rock musicians including Rob Zombie, Marilyn Manson, Trent Reznor, and Glenn Danzig.

 Since 2012's Carved into Stone, Prong have been very active again, releasing albums and touring regularly.
 2013 saw the band release their Official Bootleg – Unleashed in the West album which featured re-recordings of 17 classic Prong tracks.
 The next studio album, Ruining Lives was released in 2014, and 2015 saw the band release their first covers album entitled Songs from the Black Hole.

 Victor is also part of the hard rock, heavy metal, hardcore punk and punk rock supergroup Teenage Time Killers.

 Victor has toured and recorded with Ministry and Danzig.
 He has also provided guest vocals for the Soulfly album Omen.
 He contributed to the Argyle Park album Misguided, and wrote the main riff for the song "Doomsayer", which he later used on the Prong song "Controller".